 For 22/23 we continued to provide an additional service to our student body of having mental health counseling available five days a week.
 Our school counselors were available to all students, including SWDs, to facilitate social and emotional learning activities.
 They also worked with teachers to provide social and emotional learning support pull out groups or in the classroom including small groups of students and individual students with identified social and emotional learning needs.
-[Note: this program will be discontinued in 23-24 due to one-time funding having been used up and no additional funding planned by the state.
-ERMHS counseling will be provided by the district as part of SpEd services].
 We strengthened our MTSS and RTI practices, especially by adding a credentialed teacher and Academic Content Coaches to the program to provide targeted, small group RTI support to identified students.
 All general education teachers were active in vertical articulation including collaborative dialogue and review of best instructional strategies that serve students, including SWDs, during weekly faculty meetings.
-[Note: The Certificated RTI positions will be eliminated in 23-24 due to lack of funding and cost structure changes]

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.